valerio65xz/ms-365-mcp-server/src/generated/README.md

 This directory contains the generated TypeScript client for the Microsoft 365 API based on the OpenAPI specification.

 > **Important Note for NPM Package Users**:
 > The source file `client.ts` (approximately 1MB) is excluded from the npm package to reduce package size,
 > but the compiled JavaScript file `client.js` is included.
 This means the package is fully functional,
 > but you won't see the TypeScript source in the node_modules directory.

 ## The Evolution

-### Initial Challenge
+### Version 1: AI-Generated Mappings

+Our initial approach used AI to map Microsoft 365 documentation and OpenAPI specifications directly into MCP tools with Zod mappings.
+While conceptually appealing, this approach didn't work well in practice and created several problems:

+### Version 2: Direct OpenAPI Spec Usage

-Our initial approach used the full MS 365 OpenAPI specification file directly.
-This created several significant problems:
+We then moved to using the full MS 365 OpenAPI specification file directly.
+This improved reliability but created new significant problems:

 - The spec file was a whopping 45MB in size
 - It had to be included in the npm package
 - Startup time was painfully slow due to parsing the large spec file

-### Exploration Phase

-We explored several alternatives:

-1. Live-parsing a trimmed version of the spec file
-2. Creating a static trimmed version
-3. Pre-generating client code

-### Current Solution
+### Version 3: Current Solution (Trimmed Spec + Generated Client)

 We eventually settled on a combined approach: